 An eagerly awaited cutting edge technology got its first beta public release on 15 April 2014.
 Previously only available to inside developers, Google Glass (an augmented reality headset with camera and voice command) was for sale for one day only to the American public via the product development’s Explorer Program.
-Reportedly1 still full of bugs and glitches, the final stable versions won’t be available commercially until around the end of this year.
+Reportedly ((5 things to know about today’s Google Glass sale, The Washington Post)) still full of bugs and glitches, the final stable versions won’t be available commercially until around the end of this year.

 No one will be seriously campaigning for black and white televisions to be brought back to market.